-Last time we looked at describing how people use gestures, for inspiration or ideas for articles of interest that pertain to your particular passion.
+Last time we looked at describing how people use gestures, for inspiration or ideas for articles of interest that pertain to their particular passion.
 Today we will have a look at a few more.

 Here in South Africa, although I suspect it is the same the world over, there are more than many instances where people don’t get what they deserve.